Over 100,000 satisfied patients from more than 80 countries

 🦷 Is Root Canal Can Rise Body Temperature?

-Discover this and some other queries that refer to the root canal and are very closely related to this particular problem, with a point to clarify, especially the widely spread misconceptions that root canals are damaging for the body or even “toxic.”
+Discover this and other queries that refer to the root canal, with a point to clarify the widely spread misconceptions that root canals are damaging for the body or even “toxic.”

 Are Root Canals Bad for the Body?

-No, root canals are not harmful to the body—in fact, they are meant to keep you safe from infections by eliminating the Infected tissue and stopping the bacteria from breeding.
-A successfully operated root canal procedure arrests further advancement of the infection, anesthesia makes the pain to become absent, and in the majority of cases, it helps in not taking out the tooth or having future complications.
+No, root canals are not harmful to the body—in fact, they are meant to keep you safe from infections by eliminating the infected tissue and stopping bacteria from spreading.
+A successfully performed root canal arrests the advancement of the infection and, in the majority of cases, helps in avoiding tooth extraction or future complications.

 Are Root Canals Toxic to the Body?

 No, the fear of root canals being toxic is unfounded.
-This is a myth that has been circulating for some time, suggesting that the untreated microbial load in the tooth can release toxic substances and cause a disease that is persistent in nature.
+This myth suggests that untreated microbes in the tooth can release toxic substances.
+The reality is quite different:

 • The root canal system is thoroughly cleansed and disinfected.

-• The tooth is filled with bio- and inert materials that allow no harmful reactions with the microenvironment.
+• The tooth is filled with bio-inert materials that do not cause harmful reactions.

-• Once the patient visits a dentist for a check-up, and the crown, if necessary, is fitted, the issue hardly recurs.
+• Once the tooth is sealed with a crown, the issue hardly recurs.

-There isn’t any scientific proof that justifies bacteria from root canal-treated teeth as toxic leakers that cause organ damage.
+There is no scientific proof that bacteria from root canal-treated teeth release toxins that cause organ damage.

 Can Your Body Reject a Root Canal?